sevehub/typstpowershell/README.md

 ## Install TypstPowerShell:
-- Use your preferred Vim plugin manager (e.g., vim-plug).
+- Use Vim plugin manager - vim-plug.
 - Add the following line to your ~/.vimrc or vimrc:
         <pre>
         Plug 'sevehub/typstpowershell'